abpframework/abp/docs/en/Tutorials/Angular/Part-II.md

 export class BooksModule {}
 ```

-Then open the `book-list.component.html` and add `providers` as shown below:
+Then open the `book-list.component.ts` and add `providers` as shown below:

 ```js
 import { NgbDateNativeAdapter, NgbDateAdapter } from '@ng-bootstrap/ng-bootstrap';